 This is a simple self-assessment or ‘test’, that runs in your browser (nothing’s uploaded to the server.)
 If you haven’t read the parent page yet, please do so before taking the assessment.

-When taking any assessment, there’s going to be blurred lines between past and present feelings.
+There’s going to be blurred lines between past and present feelings and experience.
 That’s okay, just be consistent with how you decide to handle it and what takes precedence.
 With the broader period, it might be helpful to think about things as they once were, and not necessarily as they are right now.
 Conversely, the other tests are focused on more recent feelings.

 The assessment uses a sliding scale.
 For each quality, choose a position that you feel applies to you.
 Honest answers are the correct ones, regardless of where they place on the scale.
 The default central choice is for neutral or close-to-neutral responses.
 The left side represents generally lacking in the quality and the right side, generally having the quality.
 The further from the centre you choose, the more strongly you feel about it.

 Neutral choices can also be the result of feeling both positive and negative at the same time.
 That’s perfectly fine; there are clearly issues to resolve, but they reasonably balance out.
 It’s something you can make a note-to-self on.
-You’ll probably want to amend previous answers as you work through the assessment.
-That’s because of developing a context in what’s being asked; that’s really good, so don’t feel you shouldn’t amend things.
+You’ll probably want to amend previous answers as you work through the assessment and gain greater context.
 The assessment is for you, by you and about you; it’s not a measurement of ideals and goals.

 How do you feel when you apply the following words and qualities to yourself?
 There are thirty words to consider.
 Once you reach the end, press the ‘Assess’ button: